On This Page

 Internal data sources

 Internal sources include historical sales data, production records, and customer feedback.
 Analyzing past performance enables you to anticipate future needs.
-These records offer valuable insights into demand cycles, peak periods, and overall performance, enhancing forecasts' accuracy.
+These records provide useful information about demand cycles, peak periods, and overall performance, enhancing forecasts' accuracy.

 Historical sales data is one of the most valuable internal data sources for any organization.
 It captures consumer buying patterns and gives a clear view of best-performing and weak demand categories.
 Apart from historical sales data, other key internal sources of data include,